dcamps-hacken/erc20-tokens/README.md

 ## Deploy the contracts

 The simplest way to play with the ERC20 is on the hardhat local network, since you will not need any wallet with funds or extra tools.
-The ERC20 tokens $USD, $WZD and $ELF must be deployed in order to interact with them.
+The smart contracts of the ERC20 tokens `$USD`, `$WZD` and `$ELF` must be deployed in order to interact with them.

 First of all, the hardhat local node has to be initialized: